nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * 3a1.
 QuickCache shows an error message.

     Use case resumes at step 2.

+**Use case: UC04 - Delete multiple flashcards**

+**Preconditions: User has QuickCache open.**

+**MSS**

+1. User requests to list flashcards
+2. QuickCache shows a list of flashcards
+3. User requests to delete all flashcards with a specified tag
+4. QuickCache deletes all flashcards that contains the specified tag
+5. QuickCache updates flashcard save file (UC07)
+6. QuickCache displays a message indicating that all flashcards with the specified tag has been deleted

+    Use case ends.

 **Use case: UC04 - Create a flashcard with open ended question**